edemagbenyo/rpg-game/README.md

 ## Overview
 [Sedemamia](https://sedemania.netlify.app/) is a single-player turn-based game.
 The game is intended to test how fast the player can think and swerve obstacles.
-The game is made up of 5 level and final level where you have to defeat the grand Trotro.
+The game is made up of 3 level and final level where you have to defeat the Grand Trotro.
-In the first five levels, the user must collect as much as starts possible.
+In the first three levels, the user must collect as many stars as possible.
 The collected stars will be used in the fight with the grand Trotro at the end of the 3 lives.
-Regardless of the number of stars collected, any player who exhausts all the 3 lives will be sent to face the grand Trotro.
+Regardless of the number of stars collected, any player who exhausts all the 3 lives will be sent to face the Grand Trotro.
 The user has a total of 3 lives in any set of a game session.

 ## Level Design
-The game is made up of 5 different preliminary levels where the player collects as much as stars.
+The game is made up of 3 different preliminary levels where the player collects as many stars.
 At each different level, the player will be a set of moving obstacles(flying birds) thrown at the player.
 Any contact with a flying bird will cause the player to lose one life.

 ## Story and Gameplay

 ### Story
-A player(Sedem) is on the quest to save the world from the tyrant grand Trotro(GT) who has brought darkness to the people of Seduland.
-To get to GT and restore brightness, Sedem needs to collect as much as possible ammunition for the fight.
+A player(Sedem) is on the quest to save the world from the tyrant Grand Trotro(GT) who has brought darkness to the people of Seduland.
+To get to GT and restore light, Sedem needs to collect many possible ammunitions for the fight.
 He must reach the 3rd level before he can get to fight GT.
 Collecting the stars is not as easy as it sounds as there are flying birds that are constantly blocking the way and trying to eat Sedem so he cannot get to GT and get a finish.
 To get to a superior level, Sedem must collect a minimum number of stars(the number doubles at each level).

 ### Gameplay
 Player uses the direction keys( up: to jump and move to upper blocks, down: to move down in a faster way, left: to move left, right: to move right).